IBM/kafka-quickstart-workshop/README.md

 ## [Part 4](./part4/README.md)

-The fourth part introduces Kafka Streams.
+The fourth part introduces Kafka Streams and explains its data processing capabilities.
+It explores the `WordCountDemo` sample application by running it and detailing its processing logic.